awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

    ```

    The EFA software packages are installed in the `/opt/amazon/efa` directory\.

+1. Log out of the instance and then log back in\.

 1. Confirm that the EFA software components were successfully installed\.